Understanding Sections

 Page Variables and Menu Navigation

-Many sections use Page Variables to provide multiple "screens" of functionality on the same physical controls.
+Many sections use Page Variables to provide multiple menu pages of functionality on the same physical components.
 This is how menu navigation works in most SKAARHOJ configurations.

 How Pages Work